Your newborn baby’s sleeping patterns

 Talk to other parents

-There will be some new mums whose babies sleep through the night but if this is not you, don’t worry.
+There will be some new parents whose babies sleep through the night but if this is not you, don’t worry.
 Although it may feel like it in the middle of night, you’re not alone.
 Most parents will have reassuring stories to tell about sleepless nights.
 They may even have a few useful tips of their own that may help.

 Talk to your health visitor